rototor/pdfbox-graphics2d/README.md

 (which are draw using Graphics2D using this library) with &lt;object&gt; HTML tags.

 ## Changes
+Version 0.21 (to be released):
+ - Handle PDFBox PDShading-Paint's.

 Version 0.20:
  - Handle null transforms in drawImage() correctly.
 I.e. dont throw a NullPointerException, just ignore the not existing transform.